Finding the Facebook Photo plugin

 Facebook only allows us to display content only from pages where you are an administrator.
-If you don’t have administrator role for the page, first step is to contact the page owner on Facebook and ask them to grant you administrator role.
-When you have the role, you must grant us the “manage_pages” permission (permission is requested when you click the “Log in with Facebook” button) for the page so our app can display page posts on your behalf.
+If you don’t have an administrator role for the page, the first step is to contact the page owner on Facebook and ask them to grant you an administrator role.
+When you have the role, you must grant us the “pages_read_engagement” (so we can access the page posts) and “pages_read_user_content” (so we can access like count on the page posts) permissions (permissions are requested when you click the “Log in with Facebook” button) for the page so our app can display page posts on your behalf.

 We don’t post anything to Facebook.

 The plugin will load photos from Facebook once when it’s displayed.
 It will load new photos when the slide is displayed again.

 The plugin will load up to 50 most recent photos and will shuffle them.

 The plugin will show a thumbnail image (generated by Facebook) of the video instead.